With Dual Diagnosis Treatment

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.

 Western Montana Mental Health Center Gallatin Mental Health Center is a mental health facility in Bozeman, MT, located at 699 Farmhouse Lane, 59715 zip code.
-Western Montana Mental Health Center Gallatin Mental Health Center offers Telemedicine/telehealth, Outpatient treatment and Partial hospitalization/day treatment.
-Western Montana Mental Health Center Gallatin Mental Health Center provides Group therapy, Couples/family therapy and Dialectical behavior therapy to Children/adolescents, Young adults and Adults.
-Western Montana Mental Health Center Gallatin Mental Health Center also supports Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
-Some other services provided by Western Montana Mental Health Center Gallatin Mental Health Center include Mentoring/peer support/consumer-run services, Suicide prevention services and Psychosocial rehabilitation services.
+Western Montana Mental Health Center Gallatin Mental Health Center offers Partial hospitalization/day treatment, Telemedicine/telehealth and Outpatient treatment.
+Western Montana Mental Health Center Gallatin Mental Health Center provides Group therapy, Psychotropic medication and Cognitive behavioral therapy to Children/adolescents, Young adults and Seniors 65 or older.
+Western Montana Mental Health Center Gallatin Mental Health Center also supports Persons with serious mental illness and Persons with co-occurring mental and substance use disorders.
+Some other services offered by Western Montana Mental Health Center Gallatin Mental Health Center include Psychosocial rehabilitation services, Suicide prevention services and Court-ordered outpatient treatment.

 Gallatin Mental Health Center Hope House is a mental health facility in Bozeman, MT, located at 701 Farmhouse Lane, 59715 zip code.
-Gallatin Mental Health Center Hope House offers Telemedicine/telehealth and Residential treatment.
-Gallatin Mental Health Center Hope House provides Trauma therapy, Behavior modification and Dialectical behavior therapy to Adults, Children/adolescents and Seniors 65 or older.
-Gallatin Mental Health Center Hope House also supports Persons with serious mental illness and Persons with co-occurring mental and substance use disorders.
-Some other services offered by Gallatin Mental Health Center Hope House include Illness management and recovery, Psychosocial rehabilitation services and Court-ordered outpatient treatment.
+Gallatin Mental Health Center Hope House offers Residential treatment and Telemedicine/telehealth.
+Gallatin Mental Health Center Hope House provides Dialectical behavior therapy, Couples/family therapy and Integrated dual diagnosis disorder treatment to Adults, Seniors 65 or older and Young adults.
+Gallatin Mental Health Center Hope House also supports Persons with co-occurring mental and substance use disorders and Persons with serious mental illness.
+Some other services provided by Gallatin Mental Health Center Hope House include Mentoring/peer support/consumer-run services, Education services and Court-ordered outpatient treatment.

 Livingston Community Based Services is a mental health facility in Livingston, MT, located at 5237 Highway 89 South, Suite 1, 59047 zip code.
-Livingston Community Based Services offers Outpatient treatment and Telemedicine/telehealth.
-Livingston Community Based Services provides Couples/family therapy, Trauma therapy and Individual psychotherapy to Children/adolescents.
-Livingston Community Based Services also supports Persons with post-traumatic stress disorder, Persons with co-occurring mental and substance use disorders and LGBT.
-Some other services provided by Livingston Community Based Services include Family psychoeducation, Therapeutic foster care and Court-ordered outpatient treatment.
+Livingston Community Based Services offers Telemedicine/telehealth and Outpatient treatment.
+Livingston Community Based Services provides Group therapy, Cognitive behavioral therapy and Trauma therapy to Children/adolescents.
+Livingston Community Based Services also supports Persons who have experienced trauma, Persons with co-occurring mental and substance use disorders and Children/adolescents with serious emotional disturbance.
+Some other services offered by Livingston Community Based Services include Suicide prevention services, Case management and Therapeutic foster care.

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.